Tech901/web-programming-precourse/PreCourse-Exercise.md

     }

 We should now have a nice lime background on our page.
-**Note: Identifying a color using the _hex _code is more effective when looking for exact color shades - alternatively using the words _'green' or _'blue' would have worked the same.
+**Note: Identifying a color using the _hex _code is more effective when looking for exact color shades - alternatively using the words _'green'_ or _'blue'_ would have worked the same.
 Give it a try!

 ## 10 Profile Header

 We have structured our html to utilize container-divs that hold most of the content for our profile card.
 We have given that div a class name of 'card'.
 In the last example we were able to use the element selector, which is fine since there is only one page body.
-In the case of our divs, there are multiple 'divs' on the page and we don't need to change every div.
+In the case of our divs, there are multiple `<div>` tags on the page and we don't need to change every div in the same way.
 To identify a particular div, we are going to identify the element by class name.

 Copy the following code to your style.css page after your body css rule.
-This CSS rule set is going to apply key styles to our _.card _div including changing the background color, centering the card, rounding the corners, and setting a maximum width of the container.
+This CSS rule set is going to apply key styles to our _.card _`<div>` including changing the background color, centering the card, rounding the corners, and setting a maximum width of the container.

 **Don't worry if it doesn't all make perfect sense yet, it is however, important that your syntax is correct and you are seeing the changes in the browser.